justv316/GameSettings_MCM/docs/GameSettings.md

 1. fDamageSneakAttackMult
 * Default: 4.0
-* Description:  multiplies the base attack by this value before applying the damage to an enemy.
+* Description: Multiplies the base attack by this value before applying the damage to an enemy.
 It is activated when a player initiates an attack while in sneak mode, thus the "Sneak Attack x#" message when you perform a sneak attack on an enemy.
 This value is a base value for sneak attacks and is further modified by a character's sneak skill, weapon type (melee or ranged), attack direction (front, back, side, sleep), and attack type (normal or power).
 Each of these modifiers has its own setting.

+### Sneak Mechanics

+1. fDetectionTimerSetting
+* Default: 0.300
+* Description: This value represents how often in seconds an actor makes detection checks against all other actors within the max detection distance.

+2. fDetectionSneakLightMod
+* Default: -5.000
+* Description: This value is added to the light level on a target during Detection calculations.

+3. fDetectionNightEyeBonus
+* Default: 3.000
+* Description: Bonus multiplier to the light level on nearby actors during detection checks.

 </details>